-In developing a budget, please use the OSP-provided spreadsheet and budget justification template, unless otherwise specified by the funder.
+In developing a budget, please use the OSP-provided budget template and budget justification template (available below), unless otherwise specified by the funder.

 Some initial questions to ask yourself and your project team include: